 All bikes for this tour come with a defender lock with a plug-in chain (cable lock that is attached to the regular lock)

-- The bicycle(s) may only be used for its/their intended purpose and only by the cyclists listed in the booking
+- The bicycle(s) should only be used for their intended purpose and only by the cyclists listed in the booking

-- The bike(s) must be returned to us in the same (clean) state in which you received it/them
+- The bicycle(s) should be returned to us in the same clean condition in which you received them